 Lessons learned from the various completed master plans have been submitted to the FAA to provide insight into the process for the next round of Pilot Program airports.
 This next round consists of 13 participants and is currently underway.

-The Platinum Flight Center GA Terminal is currently completing the LEED Certification process.
+The Appleton Flight Center GA Terminal is currently completing the LEED Certification process.

 Unique to all of the program participants was ATW’s desire to propose and develop a demonstration project that could provide a real life case study.
 Using the planning goals set forth in the Sustainable Master Plan, ATW moved forward in establishing a general aviation (GA) campus to the south of the commercial air service passenger terminal.
 Taking advantage of existing infrastructure, the campus includes a Fixed Based Operator (FBO) terminal, a corporate hangar and a storage hangar capable of housing multiple corporate jets.